vitejs/vite/docs/guide/api-plugin.md

 - **Type:** `IndexHtmlTransformHook | { enforce?: 'pre' | 'post', transform: IndexHtmlTransformHook }`
 - **Kind:** `async`, `sequential`

-  Dedicated hook for transforming `index.html`.
+  Dedicated hook for transforming HTML entry point files such as `index.html`.
 The hook receives the current HTML string and a transform context.
 The context exposes the [`ViteDevServer`](./api-javascript#vitedevserver) instance during dev, and exposes the Rollup output bundle during build.

   The hook can be async and can return one of the following: